EugeneMunya/TrueDeviceBackend/README.md

 # TrueDeviceBackend

-Application that manages devices unique information.
+Application that collect all unique data for electronic devices.

 # Technologies
 - .NET5.0